 Information on measuring spurs, beards and scoring your turkey and entering your turkey into the record books can be found on the National Wild Turkey Federation's site under " How to Score Your Wild Turkey."

-Iowa residents can purchase licenses through license vendors or through the telephone ordering system (800-367-1188) or the online ordering system.
-Nonresidents may apply online or call 800-367-1188.
+Iowa residents can purchase licenses through license vendors or the online ordering system.
+Nonresidents may apply online.

 Yes, commercial decoys are legal, however, live decoys are not legal.